-3.4 Droplet Size of the Emulsions
+3.3 Droplet Size of the Emulsions

 The droplet size of the emulsions is very important factor in studies of the emulsions.
 The droplet size has significant impact on the stability and viscosity of the emulsion.
 Importantly, there are some factors that can influence the property of the droplet size, for example; emulsifier type, emulsifier concentration, volume fraction water (dispersed phase), and stirring speed.
 The emulsifier type and emulsifier concentration are very effective on the droplet size of the emulsions (Windhab, Dressler, Feigl, Fischer, and Megias-Alguacil, 2005), the emulsifier concentration 1% and 2%.
-When increased the emulsifier concentration the droplets size decreased (83.123 and 80.754) μ m, that one, if the concentration of emulsifier is sufficiently high, then the coalescence of water droplets is stopped this is leading to stable emulsions.(Wang, Gong, and Angeli, 2011).
+When increased the emulsifier concentration of emulsifier is sufficiently high, then the coalescence of water droplets is stopped this is leading to stable emulsions.(Wang, Gong, and Angeli, 2011).
 Figure 6and 7 display the microscopy images of the droplet sizes.

-Figure 5.
-Optical microscopy images of 50-50 % W/O emulsions stabilized with 1 vol. % emulsifier prepared at 1000 rpm.
+Figure 5: Optical microscopy images of 50-50 % W/O emulsions stabilized with 1 vol. % emulsifier prepared at 1000 rpm.

-Figure 6.
-Optical microscopy images of 50-50 % W/O emulsions stabilized with 2 vol. % emulsifier prepared at 1000 rpm.
+Figure 6: Optical microscopy images of 50-50 % W/O emulsions stabilized with 2 vol. % emulsifier prepared at 1000 rpm.

-3.5 Electrocoagulation Demulsification
+3.4 Electrocoagulation Destabilization